drmowinckels/targets-workshop/paper.md

 The workshop developed out of the repeated need to teach `targets` to researchers.
 JHN started teaching `targets` without the use of a curriculum in 2022 for the [AsiaR meetup](https://www.youtube.com/watch?v=XMvinGSG72k&t=1346s),  [Bio"Pack"athon meetup](https://www.youtube.com/watch?v=qwZsMKUMu6U), and [ISCB Academy](https://github.com/ISCB-Academy/bioinfo-targets).
-When it became clear that the demand for `targets` instruction was only increasing, he realized it benefit not only himself but others to have a standardized curriculum.
+When it became clear that the demand for `targets` instruction was only increasing, he realized it benefit not only himself, but also others, to have a standardized curriculum.

 The next major impetus for curriculum creation occurred when JHN visited Norway in Summer of 2023 to teach an unrelated [workshop on spatial phylogenetics](https://www.forbio.uio.no/events/courses/2023/Workshop%20in%20Spatial%20Phylogenetics).
-He reached out to his colleague and fellow R practitioner Dr. Athanasia Mowinckel about the possibility of getting together for coffee, who suggested the idea of running a `targets` workshop at the University of Oslo, as described in this [blog post](https://ropensci.org/blog/2023/07/20/teaching-targets-with-penguins/).
+He reached out to his colleague and fellow R practitioner Dr. Athanasia Mowinckel about the possibility of getting together for coffee, who suggested the idea of running a `targets` workshop at the University of Oslo, as described in an [rOpenSci blog post](https://ropensci.org/blog/2023/07/20/teaching-targets-with-penguins/).
 JHN realized this was the motivation he needed to draft a Carpentries-style curriculum to teach `targets`.
 Prior to the workshop, JHN and AM collaborated through GitHub to craft the curriculum that was used at the workshop and is the basis for the current curriculum.